zt3f/InPUTj-SQL/README.md

-# SQL Extension of InPUT
+# SQL Extension of InPUTj

-The SQL extension of [InPUT](https://github.com/feldob/InPUT) makes it possible to export, import, update and delete experimental descriptors to/from SQL databases.
+The SQL extension of the Java implementation of [InPUT](https://github.com/feldob/InPUT) makes it possible to export, import, update and delete experimental descriptors to/from SQL databases.
 For information about how to get started, see [this tutorial](https://github.com/feldob/InPUT/wiki/SQL-Extension).

 # License